neilmca/newsapp-code-challenge-temp/README.md

 ### DateTime Requirements

 The Data Feed API has an *updated* field that  holds the last time the item was updated.
-It is a timestamp in epoch time but the output API should instead return this in an ISO 8601 UTC format.
+It is a timestamp in epoch time but the output API should instead return in the format below.

 ```DD MMM YYYY```